benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 First, we all know the application cache in Laravel.
 This is where you can store all your expensive values (meaning they take time to compute).

-Depending on your cache driver (defined in your *.env* file and named `CACHE_DRIVER`), Laravel will clear files on your disk or data in Redis or memcached.
+Depending on your cache driver (defined in your *.env* file and named `CACHE_DRIVER`), Laravel will clear files on disk or data in Redis or memcached.

 ```bash
 php artisan cache:clear